xsuite/xsuite/docs/particlesmanip.rst

 ===============================================================

 The methods ``to_dict``/``from_dict`` and ``to_pandas``/``from_pandas`` allow
-transforming a Particles object to or from a dictionary or a pandas dataframe.
-By default the particles coordinates are transferred to CPU whe using ``to_dict`` or ``to_pandas``.
+transforming a Particles object into a dictionary or a pandas dataframe and back.
+By default the particles coordinates are transferred to CPU when using ``to_dict`` or ``to_pandas``.

 Such methods can be used to save or load particles coordinated to/from file as shown by the following examples:

 Save and load from dictionary